“For me work is an upper, a great high. I have no personal life. I don’t want it.”

 Wayne Adams, who worked at the Reid Miles Studio in Hollywood, recalls him saying: “They would hire you for the strength of your portfolio, and then ask you to do crap!
 At one point in New York, I’d been in and out so many agencies that Andy Warhol pleaded with Margaret Hockaday to give me a job.
 I was at her agency for a couple of years, when I slipped off in a client meeting.
 I’m no politician.
 The next day Margaret, the perfect, controlled lady, gave me the word, “Reid, maybe you belong in your own business.”
 New York taught me to scream.
 That’s its claim to fame.”
 (Blue Note: The Album Cover Art part 2.
 Edited by Graham Marsh and Glyn Callingham.
 Chronicle Books, San Francisco, 1997)

-The only long lasting jobs Reid Miles ever had were the Blue Note assignment, where he had full artistic freedom, and later when he had his own studio in California from 1971 on, where he was his own boss.
+The only long lasting jobs Reid Miles ever had were the Blue Note assignment, where he enjoyed full artistic freedom, and later when he had his own studio in California from 1971 on, where he was his own boss.
 (He then had a completely different and very lucrative carreer with his wild photoshoots and tv ads, staged in a nostalgic Norman Rockwell Americana style.
 And did album covers for Chicago, Kenny Rogers, Neil Diamond, Bob Dylan… But that is a completely different story).

 5. – Reid Miles gave Warhol a commission for Columbia (but it was rejected)